wdporter/i-am-that-vuepress/35-the-greatest-guru-is-your-inner-self/readme.md

 >The greatest <span style=font-style:normal>guru</span> is your inner self.
 Truly, he is the supreme teacher.
 He alone can take you to your goal and he alone meets you at the end of the road.
 Confide in him and you need no outer <span style=font-style:normal>guru</span>.

 **Questioner:**&ensp;On all sides I hear that freedom from desires and inclinations is the first condition of self-realisation.
 But I find the condition impossible to fulfill.
-Ignorance of oneself causes desires and desires perpetuäte ignorance.
+Ignoreänce of oneself causes desires and desires perpetuäte ignoreänce.
 A truly vicious circle!

 **Maharaj:**&ensp;There are no conditions to fulfil.
 There is nothing to be done, nothing to be given up.
 Just look and remember that whatever you perceive is not you, nor yours.
 It is there in the field of consciousness, but you are not the field and its contents, nor even the knower of the field.
 It is your idea that you have to do things that entangle you in the results of your efforts — the motive, the desire, the failure to achieve, the sense of frustration — all this holds you back.
 Simply look at whatever happens and know that you are beyond it.